Askaniy/TrueColorTools/README.md

 Astronomy-focused set of Python tools with GUI that use spectra construction and eye absorption to calculate realistic colors.

 Input data is accepted in the form of channel measurements, color indices, magnitudes and even images.
-Customizable output in RGB, Hex or spectra database table.
+Customizable output in RGB, Hex, image or spectra database table.

 ### Tools in [`TCT.py`](Scripts/TCT.py):
 - `Spectra` tab provides access to the built-in spectra database and allows you to calculate a color with the selected settings just by clicking on an object;